OML-Team/open-metric-learning/pipelines/README.md

 Note, we use [Hydra](https://hydra.cc/docs/intro/) as a config parser.
 One of its abilities is to change part of the config from a command line, as showed above.

+## How to set up work with Pipelines?

+The recommended way is the following:
+1. Install OML: `pip install open-metric-learning`
+2. Go to Pipeline's page and copy the needed `.py` script and its `.yaml` to your working directory.
+3. Run script via command line.

 ## Building blocks of Pipelines

 Like every python program Pipelines consist of functions and objects, that sum up in the desired logic.
 Some of them, like model or optimizer, may be completely replaced via config.
 Others, like trainer or metrics calculator will stay there anyway, but you can change their behaviour